Masterminds/stability/index.md

 to find new **experimental** projects, while developers concerned with production usage might instead look for **active** or **sustained** projects.
-Finally, it is the nature of software to change, and sometimes projects become **unmaintained**.
+Finally, it is the nature of software to change, and sometimes projects become **unsupported**.
 The Stability Markers project helps you inform your users which of these is the case.

 ## Using Stability Markers